floalex/TodoApp-ExpressBackbone/public/stories/difficulties.md

 - Remember index view has been separated from sidebar view
 - Add `$(".alltodos a").eq(0).click();` in sideview's render method creates
   "Uncaught RangeError: Maximum call stack size exceeded"
+- The problem is the index view and sidebar view is not really separated, need to revise layout.pug
+  * Note that since the pug view has the form view class element, need to add e.stopImmediatePropagation when saving form to prevent ghost view(since the events can bubble up all the way to .column now